Kurento/kurento/source/user/troubleshooting.rst

 Check these points in an attempt to find possible causes for the high CPU usage:

-* Currently Kurento has performance issues with source videos bigger or equal to 720p.
-1080p is not recommended (although it might work but the Kurento team hasn't done any factual analysis to prove it).
+* Kurento Media Server is known to work well with videos of up to **720p** resolution (1280x720) at **30fps** and around **2Mbps**.
+Using values beyond those might work fine, but the Kurento team hasn't done any factual analysis to prove it.
+With heavier data loads there is a chance that KMS will be unable to process all incoming data on time, and this will cause that buffers fill up and frames get dropped.
+Try reducing the resolution of your input videos if you see video stuttering.

 * Source and destination video codecs must be compatible.
 This has always been a source of performance problems in WebRTC communications.